← All posts

 But speed without shared understanding creates a new problem: the faster your team ships, the harder it is for everyone else to keep up.

-Product managers lose visibility.
+Product owners lose visibility.
 Team leads can't explain the product to stakeholders.
 New hires take months to understand what the product actually does.
 Business decisions get made on outdated assumptions.

 The missing piece isn't another documentation tool.
 It's a shared product intelligence layer — a place where the product's actual behaviors, decisions, and uncertainties are extracted from the code and made accessible to everyone on the team.

 Not a static spec.
 Not a wiki.
-A living contract that evolves as your product evolves.
+A living behavior spec that evolves as your product evolves.

 The AI-native team doesn't gatekeep product knowledge